extendr/extendr/xtask/README.md

 ## `fmt`

-This command calls `cargo fmt` in the workspace, and ensures that `cargo fmt` is called within `tests/extendrtests/src/rust` aswell.
+This command calls `cargo fmt` within the workspace, ensuring that the contents of `tests/extendrtests/src/rust` folder are formatted as well.

 ## `r-cmd-check`